Who needs a reverse proxy solution, such as Cloudflare?

 Cloudflare could be a great option to help boost your overall website or app performance – by a lot or by just enough to outperform competitors.
 It can improve site availability in a cost-effective manner, and it can counter potential online attacks or malicious traffic.

-We can help you decide whether Cloudflare is right for you; give us a call.
+We can help you decide whether Cloudflare is right for you; contact us online or give us a call.
 We have more than 20 years of experience in website hosting and performance optimization, and we can help you make the right choice for your organization.

 * Northwoods does not have a partnership with Cloudflare and is not receiving any monetary or other type of compensation as a result of this blog post. *